nichoth/resume/src/resume.md

 * Web developer/graphic designer
 * March 2014 – Sept 2014
 -----------------
-As a contract developer i worked on diverse projects with JavaScript and PHP &ndash; single page apps, node.js command line tools, and CMS driven websites
 Designed and built visually impressive, performant websites at this small design studio

 ### Evergreen State College
 * Web Programming Intern
 * June 2014 &ndash; March 2014
 -----------------
-As a contract developer i worked on diverse projects with JavaScript and PHP &ndash; single page apps, node.js command line tools, and CMS driven websites
 I worked closely with a staff programmer on building a new feature for the college's registration website.
 We created a way for students to write directly to registration staff while submitting requests.
 Code was PHP and SQL, using Drupal as a CMS
 </div>